-Replicate Sample Two or more samples from one location that are analyzed by the same laboratory.

-Roentgen A unit of exposure to ionizing radiation.
-It is that amount of gamma or x-rays required to produce ions carrying 1 electrostatic unit of electrical charge in 1 cubic centimeter of dry air under standard conditions.
-Named after Wilhelm in 1895.

-Roentgen, German scientist who discovered x-rays
+Replicate Sample Two or more samples from one location that are analyzed by the gamma or x-rays required to produce ions carrying 1 electrostatic unit of electrical charge in 1 cubic centimeter of dry air under standard conditions.
+Named after Wilhelm Roentgen, German scientist who discovered x-rays in 1895.